DFE-Digital/bat-design-history/app/posts/find-teacher-training/2020-06-04-course-page-workshop.md

 **As a provider**
 I need provocation to change ‘bad content’
-So that I don’t just leave it how it is forever.
+So that I do not just leave it how it is forever.

 > Analyse content and incentivise (for example, nudges/banners based on what they have/haven’t completed).